-Painting, welding, metal working, home, and automotive repair!
+Plumbing, welding, metal working, electronics, electricity, and automotive maintenance!
 What more could one ask for in the Skills Trade area!
-Scouts will have the opportunity to improve their skills in all our offered merit badges for accomplishing various tasks from painting on applied surfaces, working and welding with metal, improving on home projects, and demonstrating minor auto repairs that includes changing oil, filling fluids, changing tires, and detailing vehicles.
-We are proud to introduce Electronics as our newly added merit badge that'll allow scouts to build, alter, or repair electronic devices.
+Scouts will have the opportunity to improve their skills in all our offered merit badges for accomplishing various tasks from soldering water pipes, working and welding with metal, learning the basic electrical skills, and demonstrating minor auto repairs that may include changing oil, filling fluids, changing tires, and detailing vehicles.
+We are proud to have Electronics return to allow scouts to build, alter, or repair electronic devices.
 If you ever want to learn the essentials of repairing and reconditioning on things, stop on by at Skills Trade located at the camp's maintenance building!
+NEW for the Adults this summer, summits 1, 2, & 3, we are offering "Leader's Wood Working".